Get Range Values

 • Define a new Groovy script object with the GetRangeValues script type.

-For example, the following sample script indicates that the system must retrieve values for the Quote Custom BRA dropdown field from the Get Custom BRA Values Groovy script.
+For example, the following script snippet indicates that the system must retrieve values for the Quote Custom BRA dropdown field from the Get Custom BRA Values Groovy script.

 <rdf:Description rdf:about="&ase;customBRA">